 Death by apoptosis of photoreceptor cells, responsible for visual phototransduction, is the final step of several retinal dystrophies with different underlying physio-pathologic mechanisms, such as AMD and Retinitis pigmentosa.
 Experimental animal models of these pathologies have been developed and are mainly based on light-induced retinal degeneration [8-10].
 Through this approach, constant light irradiation induces thinning of the retinal Outer Nuclear Layer (ONL), where rod and cone photoreceptors reside, and, consequently, loss of these cells.
 Nevertheless, the reported experimental procedures vary between research groups and result in a diverse degree of severity of the observed phenotypes.
 Indeed, the establishment of a standardized protocol is needed.

-At ZeClinics, we have developed a robust experimental pipeline for AMD modeling, based on light-induced degeneration of adult zebrafish.
-The procedure consists in 60 hours of constant light irradiation and posterior sectioning and analysis of the ONL of sectioned retinae.
-We have defined as key parameters analyzed to evaluate the status of photoreceptor cells, the thickness and the number of cells in defined retinal areas.
-Indeed, our assay is able to induce a strong retinal tissue damage and photoreceptor apoptosis resulting in significant reduction of ONL thickness and cell number per area of retinae of animals exposed to light compared to non-exposed animals (Figure 1).
+At ZeClinics, we have developed a robust experimental pipeline for AMD modeling, based on the light-induced degeneration of adult zebrafish.
+The procedure consists of constant light irradiation and posterior sectioning and analysis of the ONL of sectioned retinae.
+We have defined as key parameters analyzed to evaluate the status of photoreceptor cells, the thickness, and the number of cells in defined retinal areas.
+Indeed, our assay is able to induce strong retinal tissue damage and photoreceptor apoptosis resulting in a significant reduction of ONL thickness and cell number per area of retinae of animals exposed to light compared to non-exposed animals (Figure 1).
 Thus, our zebrafish model recapitulates the major outcomes of AMD pathophysiology.

 Rosenblatt TR, Vail D, Saroj N, Boucher N, Moshfeghi DM, Moshfeghi AA.
 Increasing Incidence and Prevalence of Common Retinal Diseases in Retina Practices Across the United States.
 Ophthalmic Surg Lasers Imaging Retina.
 2021 Jan 1;52(1):29-36. https://doi.org/10.3928/23258160-20201223-06